 This option covers Hanoi, Ninh Binh and Halong Bay.
-This is a reasonable itinerary for everyone, especially groups with elders or kids.
+You have plenty of days in Hanoi as homebase and enough time to explore Hanoi to the fullest.
+This one week itinerary is an easy one and mainly focus on relaxing purpose.
+That's why this is a reasonable itinerary for everyone, from groups with elders or kids, families, friends and solo travelers.
 Anyone who want a leisurely and unhurried trip then this is the perfect trip.

 In this option, you have a chance to discover all 4 destinations which are the most famous ones in North Vietnam.
 However, with all 4 destinations in a week make this itinerary quite rush.
 This itinerary is appropriate for adventurous souls, young people who want to experience North Vietnam to the fullest.